 “I thought about it.
 I had been happy in Hong Kong.
 It had been an exciting place in which to live and I was sure it had much to offer that I had yet to uncover.
 However, there was more to it than that.
 I felt I had grown up in Hong Kong.
 I could recall little of my life prior to the Corfu.
 It was as if my memory—my actual existence—had begun the minute my foot had touched the dock in Algiers.
 England was as strange a place to me now as Hong Kong had been on that June morning in 1952.
 In short, I felt I belonged here.”

-Gweilo is writer Martin Booth’s beautifully-written and evocative autobiography about his childhood growing up in Hong Kong in the 1950s.
+Gweilo is Martin Booth’s beautifully written, evocative memoir about growing up in Hong Kong in the 1950s.

-Booth is such a good writer that before you know it you’re whipping through the pages of Gweilo.
-The descriptions are so detailed.
-It feels like you’re right there with him as he sneaks out of the hotel on his first night in Hong Kong, roams the streets and back alleys of Hong Kong, and encounters the Queen of Kowloon.
+He’s a wonderful writer.
+Before you know it, you’re whipping through the pages.
+The descriptions are so vivid that you feel like you’re right there with him — sneaking out of the hotel on his first night, roaming the back alleys, encountering the legendary Queen of Kowloon.

 10. The Impossible City: A Hong Kong Memoir